-Taking the 2% of US GDP as revenues and using the numbers from Bursztyn et al. (2023) suggests that the total negative effects of these manipulative activities is $0.02 \times 0.36 = 0.072\%$ of GDP.
+Taking the 2% of US GDP as revenues from new bad tasks and using the numbers from Bursztyn et al. (2023) suggests that the total negative effects of these manipulative activities is $0.02 \times 0.36 = 0.072\%$ of GDP (in consumption equivalent units).
 This number points to a sizable negative impact on welfare, and could be larger if manipulative uses of generative AI becomes more widespread.
 In contrast, if one were to simply count the revenue coming from these new tasks, one might conclude that they would increase GDP by 2%.
 This discussion thus suggests caution in interpreting all increases in GDP coming from the use of generative AI as a positive effect on consumer welfare.

-26The numbers for Meta (\$130 billion), Alphabet (\$307 billion) and Snapchat (\$4.6 billion) are from these companies' 2023 10K filings.
-Fortune reported on December 12, 2023 that X's annual revenue was \$2.5 billion in 2023, while Financial Times reported on March 15, 2024 that revenues from TikTok's US business had reached \$16 billion (see Fortune and Reuters).
+28The numbers for Meta (\$130 billion), Alphabet (\$307 billion) and Snapchat (\$4.6 billion) are from these companies' 2023 10K filings.
+Fortune reported on December 12, 2023 that X's annual revenue was \$2.5 billion in 2023, while Financial Times reported on March 15, 2024 that revenues from TikTok's US business had reached \$16 billion per annum (see Fortune and Reuters).